 About Quiltbot

-This post builds on the morsels I’ve shared in previous posts (see below) and shares a bit about the development of the personalised (data-driven) quilt pattern creator.
+This post shares the process of developing the personalised quilt pattern creator, called 'Quiltbot' for short.
+It builds on the morsels I’ve shared in previous posts (see below).
 If you want to read these posts in order, they are:

-The pattern creator consults star chart data to visualise the stars in a given place (date and time) then transforms that information into a quilt pattern using 3 blocks (Lone, Le Moyne, and Half Square Triangle stars).
+The pattern creator consults star chart data to visualise the stars in a given place (date and time) then transforms that information into a quilt pattern using 3 different star blocks.
 The number of each block type and the position of each block within the pattern is assigned by an algorithm.
 Since 'quilt pattern creator' is a bit of a mouthful, those involved in bringing this project to life have come to refer to the algorithm as ‘Quiltbot’.

 Test, retest

-Quiltbot integrates the design you visualise into a digital PDF pattern.
+Quiltbot integrates the data visualisation of your starscape into a digital PDF pattern.
 As a result, the pattern testing process changes in a variety of ways.
 Rather than writing the pattern, passing it to testers, and amending instructions based on their feedback, the pattern testing process becomes more complex by nature of the order in which it needs to be completed (so the developer can be working in tandem) and because of the different things that need to be tested.

-Beyond construction testing (do the instructions make sense?), tests have included checking the limits on different star types and star combinations, looking at the design coherence across the different quilt sizes, cross testing fabric requirements with EQ8 (quilt software), manually testing fabric calculations, and checking how the user interface integrates information into the pattern.
-These are just a few of the tests..
+Beyond construction testing (do the instructions make sense, and work?), tests have included checking the limits on different star types and star combinations, looking at the design coherence across the different quilt sizes, cross testing fabric requirements with EQ8 (quilt software), manually testing fabric calculations, and checking how the user interface integrates information into the pattern.
+These are just a few of the tests.

 All this testing (and retesting) has involved a systematic approach to generating patterns based on different locations (at different times), manually working through each, documenting the outcome of each test and unpicking what (if anything) I’ve found interesting or perplexing.
 Some of these tests have involved small amendments or additions to the code operating in the background to give you the pattern creator you can now use to generate a bespoke and meaningful star quilt pattern.